mlesnoff/JchemoDemo/src/Julia_Misc/config.md

 ### **PROJECT ENVIRONMENTS**

-In a simplified way, a project is a directory and, if this directory contains files *Project.toml* and *Manifest.toml*, this is **project environment**, i.e. a project with its own independant environment (installed packages).
+In a simplified way, a project is a directory and, if this directory contains files *Project.toml* and *Manifest.toml*, this is a **project environment**, i.e. a project with its own independant environment (installed packages).

 It is recommended to create such a project environment for each new operational work.
-This allows to limitate the number of installed package (in the specific environment) and therefore the risk of evnetual conflicts between packages versions.
+This allows to limitate the number of installed package in the specific environment and therefore the risk of eventual conflicts between packages versions.

-#### **Open an existing project**
+#### **Open a project already existing in a given path**

 - In VsCode, menu 'File' ==> 'Open Folder' or 'Open Recent'
 - Select the directory of the project